Green Card Attorney Washington, DC: Frequently Asked Questions

 Certain relatives will be eligible to get a visa, based upon your particular legal status.
 As a citizen, you can petition for your spouse, unmarried children under 21, sons and daughters who are married or over 21, your parents and your siblings, as well as for your fiancé who lives in another country, as well as the children of your fiancé.
 The spouse and children are eligible for a green card allowing for permanent residency as the right to live and work in the country.

 The H-1B cap is the limit set by the federal government on the number of H-1B visas issued each year.
-These visas are granted to those have a B.A. in the field of a specific job offer, or a related field, and allows for temporary employment of up to 6 years.
-Currently the H-IB cap is set at 65,000 visas per year.
+These visas are granted to those who have a B.A. in the field of a specific job offer, or a related field, and allows for temporary employment of up to 6 years.
+Currently, the H-1B cap is set at 65,000 visas per year.

 Contact